vincss/mcsleepingserverstarter/README.md

     <p>

 [Tutorial Video](https://youtu.be/WqvQISpr6-s) | [Based on minecraft-protocol](https://github.com/PrismarineJS/node-minecraft-protocol) | [Based on JSPrismarine](https://github.com/JSPrismarine/JSPrismarine) | [Original idea](https://github.com/tustin2121/MCSignOnDoor)

 </p>
 </div>

 ## ✅ Compatible versions

- - Minecraft Java: up to 1.19.3 ( 1.19.4 and up not working ) [node-minecraft-protocol](https://github.com/PrismarineJS/node-minecraft-protocol)
+- Minecraft Java: up to 1.19.4 [node-minecraft-protocol](https://github.com/PrismarineJS/node-minecraft-protocol)
 - Bedrock: Waiting for third party compatibility ( you can use the web-gui as a workarround ) [JSPrismarine](https://github.com/JSPrismarine/JSPrismarine)

 ## 🧰 Features

 - Listen on the same port as your minecraft server.
-    - Option to connect from BedRock *(Portable version of Minecraft)*
+  - Option to connect from BedRock _(Portable version of Minecraft)_
   - Web-gui, to turn on or off your server from anywhere
 - When someone connects, immediately launch your minecraft server.
   - You can also type 'quit' in your console to start minecraft's server.

 **Works better with [EmptyServerStopper](https://github.com/vincss/mcEmptyServerStopper), a plugin that automatically stops your server after a definied amount of time**